jdekleer/dxc26synth/README.md

 ### Additional Information

-Please note that the example_data.csv is only for testing and explanatory purposes.
-The actual data is **not provided** in this repository because of GitHub file size limits.
+Please note that the provided training data is only for testing and explanatory purposes.
+The complete training data is **not provided** in this repository because of GitHub file size limits.
 Please use the training data provided on the competition website to train your models.